Service Number 233216

-In 1911, Bertram was living as a boarder at New Row, Boroughbridge where he was employed as a railway booking clerk but his name is recorded in that census as Herbert Catley.
+In 1911, we believe Bertram was living as a boarder at New Row, Boroughbridge where he was employed as a railway booking clerk but his name is recorded in that census as Herbert Catley.
 On the 3rd June 1913, Bertram married Grace Coleman at Skirbeck, Lincoln.

 After a few weeks, Bertram was posted to 3(R) Battery RFA on the 5th June 1917.
 From Bertram's service record it appears that he had a persistent medical condition and he was called before a Medical Board to review his case on the 22nd February 1918.
 With the results from this board, Bertram was transferred to the Class W reserve on the 9th March 1918.
 The Class W reserve were conscripted soldiers who, upon reflection, were thought to be more useful in their civil employment than in uniform, but in reserve could be called into uniform at a moments notice.
 The end of the war came in November 1918, and Bertram was not called back to uniform, but instead was finally discharged from the Army on the 18th February 1919.

 Bertram's wife Grace died in Bridlington in 1934 aged 42, and Bertram continued living in Bridlington.
 Bertram remarried in 1938 to Dorothy May Jeffries and in 1939 Bertram was living at 23 Meadowfield Road in Bridlington with Dorothy and Jeffrey, his son, while working as a railway clerk.
 We believe Bertram died in East Yorkshire in 1955, while Dorothy died in 1980.

 Note: Dorothy's brother Flight Sgt Leonard Arthur Jeffries was killed in action flying with 467 squadron on the 6th Jan 1944.